Corey Seager Preview, Player Props: Rangers vs. Brewers

-The Texas Rangers, including Corey Seager and his .857 slugging percentage over his past 10 games, battle starter Brandon Woodruff and the Milwaukee Brewers at Globe Life Field, Friday at 8:05 PM ET.
+Corey Seager -- with a slugging percentage of .810 in his past 10 games, including five home runs -- will be in action for the Texas Rangers against the Milwaukee Brewers, with Freddy Peralta on the hill, on August 19 at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Angels.
+In his previous appearance, he went 1-for-4 with a double against the Brewers.

 Corey Seager Game Info & Props vs. the Brewers